Not Batavia Moraine

 The description of the Batavia moraine will CONSEQUENTLY be carried EASTWARD ONLY from the Tonawanda Swamp. (p.
 689)

-Thus, even if a person were to cross Lake Tonawanda / the Sea South – Sea East juncture it would have taken them nowhere.
-A two mile gap of swamp water is a FAR DISTANCE and who wants to deal with mosquitoes, poisonous snakes, and other types of animals they had to deal with back then.
-This is how it looks today with the two mile gap STILL SURROUNDED BY SWAMP WATER ON ALL FOUR SIDES:
+Thus, even if a person were to cross Lake Tonawanda / the Sea South – Sea East juncture, it would have taken them nowhere.
+A two-mile gap of swamp water is a FAR DISTANCE, and who wants to deal with mosquitoes, poisonous snakes, and other types of animals they had to deal with back then.
+This is how it looks today with the two-mile gap STILL SURROUNDED BY SWAMP WATER ON ALL FOUR SIDES:

 Batavia Morain Two Mile Gap Today